 Online success isn't for the weak of heart.
-Ask anyone who is making a profitable living online, and these extraordinary netrepreneurs will tell you about the hard work, long hours, and earnings they've put in.
-Throw in reinventing yourself, when needed, as part of their successful strategy.
+Ask anyone who is making a profitable living online.
+These extraordinary netrepreneurs will detail the hard work, long hours, and earnings they've put in.

 You know what happens when you assume…